AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/AWS/README.md

 >**Note:** The AWS CloudFormation template discussed in this guide (*DSMasterStack.template*) is meant for deployment with a new AWS infrastructure, and not meant to be used on an existing AWS environment.

 ### OSIsoft PI System on AWS
 With PI System Deployment Sample for AWS, you deploy a PI System on a new VPC (an end-to-end deployment).
 The deployment template for a new VPC (`DSMasterStack.template`) builds a new AWS environment consisting of the VPC, private and public subnets, NAT gateways, Internet gateway, security groups, bastion hosts, and other infrastructure components essential for the new PI System.
-In addition, the deployment includes Active Directory, SQL Server, PI Data Archive, PI AF, PI Analysis Service, PI Vision, PI Web API, and Remote Desktop Service into this new VPC.
+In addition, the deployment includes Active Directory, SQL Server, PI Data Archive, PI AF, PI Analysis Service, PI Vision, and Remote Desktop Service into this new VPC.

 Per standard security practices, the environment is accessible via Remote Desktop Service EC2 instances.